belle2/basf2/mva/doc/index-01-mva.rst

 - ``mva/examples/orthogonal_discriminators`` – create orthongonal discriminators with ugBoost or adversary networks
 - ``mva/examples/<backend>`` – backend specific examples e.g. for tmva and tensorflow

+For an example on how to apply these multivariate methods within a physics analysis context, the `Continuum Suppression using Boosted Decision Trees <https://xwiki.desy.de/xwiki/rest/p/ab2a9>`_ walkthrough is a particularly helpful resource.

 Contributions
 -------------